local-advocate/Placeholder/README.md

 :warning: **This is just a clone of the original, private group project repository**: Scroll at the end for collaborators! :warning:
+:warning: **Commit history, CI/CD logs, and Project(s) are excluded from this repository**: Only available inside the original! :warning:

 # Placeholder

 A responsive and internationalized eCommerce application where users can browse, buy, and sell products.